kasra-co/tab-component/readme.md

 # FEMbot

-A seed project for front end modules, with automated build and tests.
+A seed project for front end modules, with automated build.

 ## Tooling